Group-Sparse Model Selection: Hardness and Relaxations: Discrete relaxations

 \section{Discrete relaxations}

 Relaxations are useful techniques that allow to obtain approximate, or even sometimes exact, solutions while being computationally less demanding.
-In our case, by relaxing the constraint on the number of groups in \eqref{eq:WMC} into a regularization term with parameter $\lambda > 0$, we obtain the following binary linear program
+In our case, we relax the constraint on the number of groups in \eqref{eq:WMC} into a regularization term with parameter $\lambda > 0$, which amounts to paying a penalty of $\lambda$ for each selected group.
+We then obtain the following binary linear program

 We can rewrite the previous program in standard form.
-Let $\mathbf{u}^\top = [{\bf y}^\top~\boldsymbol{\omega}^\top] \in \BB^{\dim+\ngroups}$, $\mathbf{w}^\top = [x_1^2, \ldots, x_N^2,-\lambda\1_M^\top]$ and $\mathbf{C} = [\Id_N,~-\A^\GG]$.
+Let $\mathbf{u}^\top = [{\bf y}^\top~\boldsymbol{\omega}^\top] \in \BB^{\dim+\ngroups}$, $\mathbf{w}^\top = [x_1^2, \ldots, x_N^2,-\lambda\1_M^\top] \in \mathbb{R}^{\dim + \ngroups}$ and $\mathbf{C} = [\Id_N,~-\A^\GG] \in \BB^{\dim \times (\dim + \ngroups)}$.
 We then have that \eqref{eq:PR} is equivalent to

 In general, \eqref{eq:PR_std} is NP-hard, however, it is well known \cite{wolsey1999integer} that if the constraint matrix $\mathbf{C}$ is Totally Unimodular (TU), then it can be solved in polynomial-time.
 While the concatenation of two TU matrices is not TU in general, the concatenation of the identity matrix with a TU matrix results in a TU matrix.
-Thus, due to its structure, $\mathbf{C}$ is TU if $\A^\mathfrak{G}$ is TU \cite{wolsey1999integer}.
+Thus, due to its structure, $\mathbf{C}$ is TU if and only if $\A^\mathfrak{G}$ is TU \cite[Proposition 2.1]{wolsey1999integer}.